gtuck/web3400-Course-Docs/projects/04/description.md

 // Step 1: Include config.php file

 // Step 2: Check if the $_GET['id'] exists; if it does, get the article record from the database and store it in the associative array named $article.
+// SQL example: SELECT articles.*, users.full_name AS author FROM articles JOIN users ON articles.author_id = users.id WHERE is_published = 1 AND articles.id = ?

 // Step 3: If an article with that ID does not exist, display the message "An article with that ID did not exist."
 ?>